-The braking distance increases four times each time the starting speed doubles.
+However, the braking distance increases four times each time the starting speed doubles.
 This is because the work done in bringing a car to rest means removing all of its kinetic energy.

-Work done by brakes = loss of kinetic energy
+Work done = kinetic energy

 Work done = braking force × distance